fredand/pod-notify-by-email/README.md

 * Usage

-  * You enable the notification on the "advanced options" tab of each pod, look for "Enable notification of new pod-item."
+  * You enable the notification on the edit pods option and the "Notify by email" tab of each pod, look for "Notification updated pod."

 Notes and License
 ==================